 Uncle Jack’s Meat House

-Chandlee and Sons Construction Company was awarded the build for UNCLE JACK’S MEAT HOUSE in the Shoppes at Sugarloaf center in Duluth, Georgia.
+Chandlee and Sons Construction Company was awarded the commercial build-out for UNCLE JACK’S MEAT HOUSE in the Shoppes at Sugarloaf center in Duluth, Georgia.
 Uncle Jack’s is a development from its parent restaurant, Uncle Jack’s Steakhouse – a New York City based concern.
 The Duluth location is the first of the two new off shoots – the other is in Astoria, New York.
 The project is a Pate Design Group design, another Duluth business located in Suite 200 at 4168 Abbotts Bridge Road.
 Their web address is www.patedesigngroup.com.

 On March 4 Seth commented on his Facebook page about Willie Degel, the CEO of Uncle Jack’s, and a Food Network host and motivational speaker: “Meet the Mr. Uncle Jack of Uncle Jack’s Meat House.
 A random referral followed by an introduction to Willie’s architect and BAAM, all the other Atlanta GC’s are out.
 This build will be FUN!”